khanark/silencer-bot/README.md

-# Project Title
+# Silencer Bot

-SilencerBot
+Discord bot for muting members

 ## Description

-SilencerBot is a Discord bot that can mute members in a specific channel to help manage online communities.
-It automatically scans the channel for members who have their voice activation on and restricts their ability to speak, instead a pop up appears with notification to turn the "Push To Talk" feature.
-This can prevent disruptive behavior and maintain order in the community.
+Discord bot that mutes voice activation in specific channels.
+Scans for members with voice activation on and prompts to use "Push To Talk" instead.
+Prevents disruptions and maintains order in the community.

 ## Getting Started